aadi350/data-science-syllabus/interview-questions/behavioural.md

 # Behavioural Questions
 ### Explain a time you had to deal with a tricky situation

-# Questions to ask the Interviewer
-*Always do this*

-# Important Question Responses
 ### Tell me About Yourself
 1. Discuss your current role, highlighting major, relevant achievements and responsibilities
 2. Work backwards highlighting key points, previous experiences and **how they helped you prepare for the role**.
 Quantify results where possible